mkrul/pet-registry/documentation.md

 - Filters display in a single column for improved readability
 - Search button scales up appropriately on larger screens with progressively larger text
 - Added enhanced outward pulsing glow animation to search button that stops permanently after first click
+- Prevents page scrolling and layout shifts when search panel is open